 The most remote and less-traveled portion of the AT is at the southern Virginia region.
 By the time you reach Damascus — known as Trail Town USA — you'll be ready for civilization again!

 The Virginia Creeper National Recreation Trail can be accessed from Damascus and is 34.3 miles long.
 It began as a Native-American footpath.
 Daniel Boone even used the Trail while exploring the area.
 It got its name from the early steam locomotives that struggled up the railroad's steep grades.

 Southwest Virginia's Spearhead Trails is the exciting new family friendly OHV (off highway vehicle) system coming to Southwest Virginia.
 We'll open our first system, Mountain View, in June and we expect to have two more systems opening in 2014.
 The Mountain View Trail System in Wise, Dickenson and Russell counties, will take riders along the picturesque and mountainous landscape of Sandy Ridge, Honey Branch and Meade Creek.
 Phase One will include approximately 75 miles of trail offering riding experiences for all skill levels from easy green trails to our more challenging black trails.

 Cycling the Commonwealth features various bike trails.
 For example, one of the trails is the Virginia Capital Trail — a bicycle and pedestrian route linking the first settlement in Jamestown, the Colonial Capital in Williamsburg, and Virginia's modern seat of government in Richmond.
-When complete, this 54-mile trail along Route 5 will feature interpretive sites and pedestrian amenities.
+This 54-mile trail along Route 5 features interpretive sites and pedestrian amenities.

 Order your Official State Bicycling Map.